Dzeri96/Micmute-LED-Pulseaudio-Service/README.md

 If you have systemd and want to enable the script as soon as you log in, run `systemctl --user enable micmute_listener_pa.service`.

 To start the service immediately, run `systemctl --user start micmute_listener_pa.service`.

+## Contributions
+I'm very intrested in your opinions in terms of the architecture of this service.
+If you have suggestions on how to avoid SETUID or make the whole thing cleaner or more secure, please start a discussion!